vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $H_a: \beta_i \ne 0.6$

-So for a given significance level $t$-statistic is calculated:
+So for a given significance level the $t$-statistic is calculated:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $t = \frac{\beta_i - 0}{s_i}$